Jason32h32/NETWORK-BY-J/README.md

-# NETWORK-BY-J
+# NETWORK-FUNDAMENTAL-BY-J
-a basic network fundamental as
+a basic network fundamental based on CCNA 200-301